m3g/JuliaNotes.jl/docs/src/publish_docs.md

 ```
 /home/user/.julia/dev/Project/.github/workflows/ci.yml
 ```
-with a content similar to [THIS](https://github.com/m3g/JuliaNotes.jl/blob/main/.github/workflows/ci.yml) one.
+with a content similar to [THIS](https://github.com/m3g/CellListMap.jl/blob/main/.github/workflows/ci.yml) one.

-Note that you have to change some lines that contain the name of the package name (`JuliaNotes` - two substitutions).
+Note that you have to change some lines that contain the name of the package name (in the example the package is called `CellListMap` - two substitutions are required).

 ## Create a release